All Episodes

 The UN will applaud it.

-The Chicoms will applaud it.
+The Chai Comms will applaud it.

-Hilgo Chavez will applaud it.
+Hugo Chavez will applaud it.

-He gets he's very serious about uh reducing the debt load of the United States.
+And so the world will say, you know this man, Obama, he gets very serious about reducing the debt load of the United States.

 This is a very serious.

-So he he had puts this commission together.
+So he puts this commission together.

 They come out with a VAT tax.

-Whatever else they add to it, Obama never has to have his fingerprints on it, but he adopts the recommendation because these are learned people, bipartisan commission, announced in December of this year.
+Whatever else they add to it, Obama never has to have his fingerprints on it, but he adopts the recommendation because these are learned people, bipartisan commission, announced in December of this year, well, long after the November elections.

-And then the world applauds.
+And the world applauds.

-All right, all right, the U.S. is finally getting serious about managing its debt.
+The U.S. is finally getting serious about managing its debt.

-When of course, we are going to keep spending and spending and spending as the tax raises continue.
+When, of course, we are going to keep spending and spending and spending as the tax raises continue.

-The spending will continue, and at some point, the smart money people are going to be wrong.
+And at some point, the smart money people are going to be wrong.

 At some point, it is going to collapse.